About My Profession

 As you can see in the pictures above my office walls and cabinet were much like my website: a nod to my hobbies.
 What you don't see are any windows.
 Sure, a window would be nice but I preferred that my employees have windows when it was possible.
 Besides, it was a good size office and had a conference table.
 But as you could see in the floor layout (and the pictures to the left) it was designed to have 6 Pods that would all have two windows.
 However, I'm not really being too altruistic.
 First, it's not my productivity that needs to be maximized, it was my employees.
 Keeping employees happy has inherent benefits.
 But, second, I really preferred working in the Pods and I did so whenever possible.

-The butterfly wall was a custom piece I commissioned from a lady that mostly did butterfly art.
-She uses genuine butterflies because no replica is still no where near what a real butterfly looks like.
+The butterfly wall was a custom piece I commissioned from Julianne Butterfly Fine Art.
+I met Julianne at one of the Fountain Hills arts festival.
+She uses genuine butterflies because no replica is anywhere near as beautiful as a real butterfly because of the iridescence that comes from the scales on the wings.
 She was particularly happy with the commission because my big specification was that I wanted variety.
 She said she got to use butterflies she'd never used before.
 The final display has 6 cases and contains 100 specimens, 99 of them unique.
 The duplicate was a Madagascan Sunset Moth which is shown from the top and then again later from the bottom.
+Note: Julianne no longer is in business.

 Miscellaneous Pictures